qetza/vsts-replacetokens-task/ReplaceTokens/ReplaceTokensV3/README.md

 - **Token prefix** (tokenPrefix): the prefix of the tokens to search in the target files.
 - **Token suffix** (tokenSuffix): the suffix of the tokens to search in the target files.
 - **Use legacy pattern** (useLegacyPattern): if checked whitespaces between the token prefix/suffix and the variable name are not ignored.
+- **Use legacy empty/default feature** (useLegacyEmptyFeature): if check use the old empty & default values features.
+The new feature/code can now distinguish between an undefined variable and an defined empty variable without the use of a specific "empty" token (_Empty value_ parameter).
-- **Empty value** (emptyValue): the variable value that will be replaced with an empty string.
+- **Empty value** (emptyValue): with legacy empty/default feature: the variable value that will be replaced with an empty string.
+- **Use default value** (useDefaultValue): with new empty/default feature: if check replace variable not found with a default value specified in _Default value_.
 - **Default value** (defaultValue): the value to be used if a variable is not found.
-Do not set to disable default value feature. (to replace with an empty string set the default value to the _Empty value_)
+With legacy empty/default feature: do not set to disable default value feature with the legacy feature; to replace with an empty string set the default value to the _Empty value_.
 - **Enable transformations** (enableTransforms): if checked transformations can be applied on variable values.
 The following transformations are available:
   - _lower_: make variable value lower case.
 Example: `#{lower(MyVar)}#`
   - _upper_: make variable value upper case.
 Example: `#{upper(MyVar)}#`